 WIRELESS COMMUNICATIONS INITIATIVE

-Joint Venture’s Wireless Communication Initiative is a collaboration between the wireless industry, local governments, businesses and residents working to improve the wireless infrastructure in Silicon Valley and eliminate dead spots.
+Joint Venture’s Wireless Communication Initiative is a collaboration between the wireless industry, local governments, businesses and residents working to improve the wireless and broadband infrastructure in Silicon Valley to have faster networks and eliminate dead spots.
 The consortium builds on existing relationships with local governments to lead a coordinated public-private sector effort and mounts a highly strategic campaign to transform Silicon Valley’s wireless data and communications infrastructure.

 - Educate Public and Private Sector Stakeholders – Identify key stakeholders in cities and educate them on the critical issues affecting the growth of the wireless industry.
 Similarly, educate the wireless industry on how to partner with cities.